MileHacker Logo

 Motorcycle/Scooter Rentals

 Availability for motorcycle and scooter rentals is limited.
-Some niche tour operators might offer guided tours or rentals as part of specific packages.
+Some specialty tour operators might offer guided tours or rentals as part of specific packages.

 Bicycle Rentals

-Whitehorse does not have a structured city-wide bike-sharing program.
-However, several local businesses offer bicycle rentals, including electric bikes, especially over the summer.
+Whitehorse does not have a formal city-wide bike-sharing program.
+However, several local businesses offer bicycle rentals, including electric bikes, especially during the summer months.

 RV/Campervan Rentals